Preview: Padres at Pirates

 TV: 7:05 p.m.
 ET, FSN San Diego, ROOT (Pittsburgh)

-Since he was shelled by Minnesota on May 19, Liriano has registered a quality start in seven of his last eight appearances.
-The turnaround began at San Diego on May 29, when he struck out 11 and permitted three hits over six scoreless innings to drop his ERA to 1.97 in five starts against the Padres.
-Liriano pitched seven innings for the fifth time in six starts last time out, blanking Detroit on five hits to earn the victory.
+Burnett halted a four-start winless drought by limiting the Detroit Tigers to two runs over seven innings last time out - the 13th time in 16 turns he has pitched at least six innings.
+One of the keys for Burnett is keeping the ball in the park, surrendering only three homers on the season and none over his last five outings.
+Padres outfielders Justin Upton (8-for-16) and Will Venable (9-for-22) each have a pair of homers off Burnett.

-1. Pirates LF Starling Marte sat out Monday’s game with discomfort in his left side after leaving Sunday’s game.
+1. Pirates 2B Neil Walker has nine RBIs during a nine-game hitting streak.

-2. Padres 3B Yangervis Solarte has hit safely in seven straight games and nine of 10.
+2. Padres 3B Yangervis Solarte has a pair of homers and four runs scored during a six-game hitting streak.

-3. Pittsburgh placed 3B Josh Harrison (thumb) on the 15-day disabled list Monday.
+3. 1B Travis Ishikawa, who started the season opener for Pittsburgh in 2014, was claimed off waivers by the Pirates on Sunday.

 PREDICTION: Pirates 4, Padres 2